 Tackling the unexpected with Colin McLellan CA

-Colin McLellan CA, Chief Financial Officer at travellers’ price comparison website Skyscanner and a finalist in this year's 35 CAs Under 35, is one of the speakers at the ICAS Conference on 20 September.
+Colin McLellan CA, Chief Financial Officer at travellers’ price comparison website Skyscanner and Innovation and Technology category winner in this year's 35 CAs Under 35, is one of the speakers at the ICAS Conference on 20 September.